 Alton/Godfrey Rotary Club Honors January Students of the Month

-LUCAS BOZOVICH of Alton High School and ANDREW SANDERS of Marquette Catholic High School were honored by the Alton/Godfrey Club as STUDENTS OF THE MONTH for MARCH at the Club’s regular meeting at the Meeting Center at the Alton Sports Tap on March 11th.
+Dashawn Cason of Alton High School, and Marcus Bernhard of Mississippi Valley Christian School were honored as Students of the Month for January by the Alton/Godfrey Rotary Club at the Club’s regular meeting at the Banquet Center on January .

 Get The Latest News!